ayyush08/go-lang-starter/NOTES.md

 - Automatic garbage collection in Go.
 Anything out of scope or nil is garbage collected in Go.
 - The GOGC variable sets the initial garbage collection target percentage.
 A collection is triggered when the ratio of freshly allocated data to live data remaining after the previous collection reaches this percentage.
 The default is GOGC=100.
 Setting GOGC=off disables the garbage collector entirely.

+## Defer Statement in Go

+- `defer` statement invokes a function whose execution is deferred to the moment the surrounding function returns, either because the surrounding function executed a return statement, reached the end of its function body, or because the corresponding goroutine is panicking.
+- Deferred functions are executed in LIFO order.